The registration period for the 2021-2022 academic year is closed.

 - Can I keep my spot for next year?

 If you do well on the Matching & Selection procedure you have 2 weeks to accept the spot that has been offered.
 If you decide to change your mind and take a gap year, please be aware that you cannot change the start date of your studies and keep your spot.
 You will then have used an opportunity and will have to apply and participate in the entire Matching & Selection procedure again.

 - What does BSA for the 1st year mean?

 To ensure that there is a fit between the student and the programme all Dutch universities are required by Dutch law to issue a Binding Study Advice.
 At TU Delft this means that you have to obtain at least 45/60 ECTS in your first year.
 You will have 12 courses in total, divided over 4 quartiles.
 If you pass a course, you will obtain 5 ECTS, which means that you have to pass at least 75% of your first year courses.
 If you do not obtain 45 ECTS, you will not be allowed to re-register for this programme at TU Delft for the coming four years.

-In previous years the number of students who are allowed to continue with the programme and have thus received a positive BSA is between 60-75 %.
-On average about 67% of students have received a positive BSA (excluding the students who quit before the 1st of February).
+In previous years the number of students who are allowed to continue with the programme and have thus received a positive BSA is on average about 57% of the students (excluding the students who quit before the 1st of February).
 Through the Matching & Selection procedure we try to ensure that candidates who join the BSc CSE are better prepared and are more likely to obtain their BSA.
 Please note that students who obtain 45 ECTS in their first year are likely to take 4 years to obtain their BSc degree.

 - Is everything in English?